Updated: 3/11/2023 I. What is it?

 Antecedents.
 The origin story of Women’s History Month, however, began far earlier in the labor protests carried out by women in the nation’s paid workforce.

+The most common way people give up their power is thinking they don’t have any.”
 It rained yesterday morning—a gentle shower that disappeared into the oh-so-dry earth where I live.
 Everyone is grateful.
 In early October, Governor Laura Kelly approved updated drought declarations for Kansas counties—all 105 of them.
 Take your pick.
 Watch, warning, or emergency drought status, Kansas has it.

 Whew.
 The National Integrated Drought Information System (NIDIS) also keeps an eye on drought.
 Perhaps you've seen some of their color-coded maps similar to the one pictured above for Kansas.
 The NIDIS emphasizes that several drought indicators, for example,